cashapp/misk/misk/web/README.md

 - [x] Have sidebar buttons trigger the Import of modules
 - [ ] Use [React-Loadable](https://github.com/jamiebuilds/react-loadable) instead of raw `import(./module.js)` statement in `ModuleComponent.tsx`.
 Further reading: [Author: How to blog](https://jamie.build/react-loadable.html), [Example app](https://github.com/jamiebuilds/react-loadable-example)
 - [x] Consider Parcel.js instead of Webpack.
 Tried: our config requirements may make this not as suitable for Parcel which boasts of zero-config and is still in early days.
+- [ ] Use axios to handle getting data from misk requests [link](https://www.andreasreiterer.at/web-development/connect-react-app-rest-api/)
 - [ ] Dynamically extensible router.
 Each module gets a namespace and handles all routes within it
 - [ ] Remove `const BrowserRouterService = require('frint-router/BrowserRouterService')` when `Frint-Router` includes typings
 - [ ] Patch up `app/index.ts` in main and modules once Frint typings and `createApp private class` error fixed